Skip to main content

 API keys are provisioned during onboarding.
 Contact the Vanish team via Discord to get started.
 Keys are scoped to your team and should be kept server-side - never expose them in client-side code.

 Any DEX aggregator that outputs a standard Solana transaction body.
 Titan is the primary recommended aggregator.
 Jupiter is also supported.
-The swap instructions are passed through unchanged - Vanish Core only injects loan and repay instructions around them.
+Your swap instructions are passed through unchanged - Vanish Core wraps them in its own transaction layer.

 Creating a Trade

-Submit your unsigned swap transaction along with the one-time wallet address.
-Vanish Core automatically injects loan instructions at the beginning and repay instructions at the end, borrowing the required amount from its Trading Accounts.
+Vanish Core wraps your swap instructions inside its own transaction, advancing the required funds to the one-time wallet to execute the trade.
 If any instruction fails, all operations revert atomically - you are never left with partial state.The one-time wallet must be a regular Solana wallet (not an ATA) and must be set as the signer for all swap instructions.

 On the Jito route (default), Vanish Core returns tx_id + jito_bundle_id.
-No broadcast required - Vanish handles it.On the non-Jito route, Vanish Core returns a signed transaction payload containing your original swap instructions (unmodified), with loan instructions prepended and repay instructions appended.
-Broadcast through your RPC.
+No broadcast is required - Vanish handles it.On the non-Jito route, Vanish Core returns a fully signed transaction payload.
+Broadcast this through your own RPC.

-All operations revert atomically if any instruction fails.
-Failed transactions only cost the base network fee.You must still call POST /commit with the failed transaction’s tx_id.
-This resolves the user’s balance from its pending state.
+All operations revert atomically.
+Failed transactions only cost the base network fee.You must still call POST /commit with the failed transaction’s tx_id to release the user’s balance from its pending state.

 Yes.
-On the non-Jito route, the API returns the complete signed transaction bytes.
-Deserialise the transaction and inspect the instruction list before broadcasting to confirm:
+On the non-Jito route, Vanish returns the complete signed transaction bytes.
+Deserialise it and inspect the instruction list before broadcasting to confirm:

 • Your original swap instructions are present and unchanged